 A number of proposed new build schemes are in the development stage and these will be reviewed to ascertain the optimal balance of new units achievable with this additional source of loan funding.

 6 Comments of Other Committees

-The Housing rents and service charges 2019/20 are included on the Neighbourhoods and Communities Services Scrutiny Work Programme for January 2019 prior to Council making their final decision.
+The Housing rents and service charges 2019/20 will also be presented to Cabinet on the 21st January 2019 prior to Council making their final decision.

 7 Conclusion